Communication Policy & Strategy

 Websites are a key tool to inform citizens and stakeholders about EU policies, legislation, their rights in the internal market, grants, employment opportunities and many other things that affect their daily lives.
 Furthermore, the web is a very cost-effective, accessible and efficient means of communication, which is particularly relevant in the current political and financial context where we must account for every euro of taxpayer´s money we spend.

-With this in mind, the Commission is rationalising its presence on the web.
-This project aims to improve the quality of our online information and services.
-At the same time it will help better meet the needs of our users, whilst cutting cost and content duplication.
+European Commission (EC) is rationalising its presence on the web.
+The EC EUROPA webrationalising programme aims to improve the quality of our online information and services.

 November 2011: A common visual identity for the Commission